flowtsohg/mdx-m3-viewer/README.md

 And suppose we know that `model.mdx` uses the texture `texture.blp`.

-Let's see how a possible path solver will look (again, there are endless ways to write solvers, it totally depends on you).
+Let's see how a possible path solver could look.
 I'll make it assume it's getting urls, and automatically prepend "Resources/" to sources.

 ```javascript